dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 ![](resources/images/data_entry_beta/limits-edit-button.png) { width=50% }

+> **Caution**
+>
-Adding, changing, or removing limits requires the correct user privileges.
+> Adding, changing, or removing limits requires the correct user privileges.
+When limits are applied to a data value, the same limits apply for everyone using same data set.

 #### Historical data { #aggregate_data_entry_app.history }